ExpediaGroup/graphql-kotlin/docs/writing-schemas/arguments.md

 Please note that only fields are exposed in the input objects.
 Functions will only be available on the GraphQL output types.

-If you know a type will only be used for input types you can call your class `CustomTypeInput`.
-The library will not append `Input` if the class name already ends with `Input` but that means you can not use this type as output because the schema would have two types with the same name and will be invalid.
+If you know a type will only be used for input types you can call your class something like `CustomTypeInput`.
+The library will not append `Input` if the class name already ends with `Input` but that means you can not use this type as output because the schema would have two types with the same name and that would be invalid.

 ### Optional input fields

 Kotlin requires variables/values to be initialized upon their declaration either from the user input OR by providing defaults (even if they are marked as nullable).
-Therefore in order for GraphQL input field to be optional it needs to be nullable and also specify default Kotlin value.
+Therefore in order for a GraphQL input field to be optional it needs to be nullable and also specify a default Kotlin value.

 ```kotlin
     @GraphQLDescription("query with optional input")